 Enjoy dynamic, fun-filled experiences for the whole family, and learn about California and its diverse cultures at the Oakland Museum of California (OMCA), through vibrant galleries, hands-on activities, education programs, and community events.
 Established in 1969 as a “museum for the people,” OMCA brings together collections of art, history and natural science to tell the extraordinary stories of California and its people.
 Discover the connections between the state’s environment, cultural history, and creative expression—and lend your voice to this ever-changing story.

-Visit the new Gallery of California Art, and view more than 800 works from OMCA's collection—one of the largest and most comprehensive holdings of California art in the world.
+Visit the Gallery of California Art, and view more than 800 works from OMCA's collection—one of the largest and most comprehensive holdings of California art in the world.
 The Gallery of California History’s theme, Coming to California, evokes the arrivals and departures of people throughout human history and their interactions with those already here, and also the influence of California on our individual and collective identities.
-In the new Gallery of California Natural Sciences, explore the state’s extreme biological and geological diversity, which harbors the nation's highest species' richness, as well as some of the most imperiled habitats on the planet.
+The Gallery of California Natural Sciences presents seven places throughout California that depict the state’s diversity of climate, geology, habitats, ecosystems, and wildlife, while exploring current research, contemporary issues of land use, environmental conflict, and conservation projects.
 Year-round special exhibitions connect art, history and natural science through in-depth presentations on a range of topics.

 Click Here for Discount Coupon